knobs-dials/mediawiki-anchor-checker/README.md

 Checks whether internal mediawiki links with an #anchor match a header in the target page.
 Also reports duplicate sections, because that was easy.

 Does not persist anything, which implies only works reasonably on small wikis - it checks my ~1000-page wiki in a minute, which is more that good enough for me.

-...but you don't want to run this on wikipedia without a lot more work to, say, not refetch six million pages every run.
+...but you don't want to run this on wikipedia without a lot more additional work to, say, not refetch six million pages every run.

 # Dependencies